-The Oklahoma City Streetcar, with beautiful green, blue and pink cars, connect visitors to hotels, dining and attractions throughout Downtown, Bricktown, Automobile Alley and Midtown.
+The Oklahoma City Streetcar, with beautiful green, blue and pink cars, connects visitors to hotels, dining and attractions throughout Downtown, Bricktown, Automobile Alley and Midtown.
 The streetcar operates with seven cars on two loops, seven days a week.
-With 22 platforms on the 4.7-mile loop, passengers only need to walk a couple blocks to find a platform.
+With 22 platforms on the 4.7-mile loop, passengers only need to walk a couple of blocks to find a platform.

 The Oklahoma City Streetcar is offering free fare on select days throughout the year but passes are also available for purchase on each platform, or by using Embark’s mobile fare app.
 Day passes can be purchased for $3 and single-use tickets for $1.
 For a limited time, a mask will be provided with each pass purchase.